SDWebImage/SDWebImageLinkPlugin/README.md

 ## What's for
 SDWebImageLinkPlugin is a plugin for [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provide the image loading support for rich link URL, by using the [Link Presentation](https://developer.apple.com/documentation/linkpresentation) framework introduced in iOS 13/macOS 10.15.

-By using this plugin, it allows you to use your familiar View Category method from SDWebImage, to load rich link's poster image, with the URL or `LPMetadata`.
+By using this plugin, it allows you to use your familiar View Category method from SDWebImage, to load rich link's poster image, with the URL or `LPLinkMetadata`.
 And make it easy to use `LPLinkView` with cache support.

 See more about Link Presentation in [WWDC 262: Embedding and Sharing Visually Rich Links](https://developer.apple.com/videos/play/wwdc2019/262/)